Paxil Antitrust Litigation — Nichols v. Smithkline Beecham et al.

 Leadership Position: Co-Lead Class Counsel

-Novel questions of law and complex issues of proof made the Paxil case an extraordinarily difficult case.
+Novel questions of law and complex issues of proof made this an extraordinarily difficult case.
 Instead of a traditional price-fixing case of the type known among the antitrust bar as a “hardcore cartel” case, this case involved a Federal Trade Commission (“FTC”) investigation that was closed without further FTC action.
-With no outside support, Ken Wexler, as one of three Co-Lead Counsel, had to build the case from the ground up.
-Moreover, the Paxil case is believed to be one of the earliest actions, if not the first, to allege misuse of patents to delay generic competition in a pharmaceutical market brought under Section 2 of the Sherman Act, rather than Section 1.
+Consequently, the case had to be built from the ground up.
+Moreover, the Paxil case is believed to be one of the earliest actions, if not the first, to allege monopoly antitrust violations through the misuse of patents to delay generic competition in a pharmaceutical market.